jay123anta/amitabhc/README.md

 5. **Open** a Pull Request

 ### Ideas for Contributions
+- Add more KBC dialogues and features
+- Create KBC-themed tutorials
 - Add more example programs
 - Improve error messages in Hindi
 - Add new film-based commands